Electrical Engineering 192 — Mechatronic Design Laboratory (4 Units)

 Usefulness for Research or Internships

-Topics covered in this class are directly relevant to Robotic-related fields.
+Topics covered in this class are directly relevant to robotics-related fields.

 Find a project group well in advance.